“Okay, I know blogging is good for my business but…what should I write about?”

 - Read forums specific to your niche.
 Reddit and Quora aren’t the only places where people discuss things online – there are specialty forums for nearly every subject imaginable.
 The best way to find them is to type your niche into a forum-specific search engine like Board Reader.
 Believe me, a half hour spent “eavesdropping” on conversations online will give you a whole new perspective on your target audience.
 Just look at all the interesting discussions on the first page of my forum search:

 - And write down every question you ask during the day.
 Even if you’re an expert at what you do, you will inevitably get stumped from time to time.
 And because you are such an expert, chances are you get stumped by some pretty specific questions.
-You may even have trouble finding answers online and find yourself doing a lot of digging and innovating to solve the problem.
+You may even have trouble finding answers online and need to dig and innovate to solve the problem.
 Guess what?
-That problem you solved, the one where no website could really help you, that could be your next blog post.
+Someone else will inevitably have that question, too.
+If that “someone” is a potential customer, then booyah – you have your next blog post!

 - Visit AnswerThePublic.com.
 This simple, powerful tool scans popular search engine questions in your niche and presents you with relevant content ideas.
 Just type your topic into the search bar (aka “The Seeker”) and you will get a response that looks something like this: